Deilephila elpenor (Linnaeus, 1758)

 Adults

-This moth is easily identified by its olive-green and pink color and large size.
-Since its original detection, it has spread throughout the Lower Fraser Valley of British Columbia and NW Washington.
-It could conceivably continue to expand its range to other parts of British Columbia and Washington since its food plant is widespread and common.
+This moth is easily identified by its green and pink color and large size.
+Since its original detection it has spread throughout the Lower Fraser Valley of British Columbia and NW Washington.
+It could conceivably continue to expand its range to other parts of British Columbia and Washington since its food plants are widespread and common.

 Larvae